H4W9/ESP32_Bible/README.md

 | `luth1912ap.xml` | Luther Bibel 1912 (with Apocrypha) | German |
 | `sch1951.xml` | Schlachter 1951 | German |

-Copy as many as you want — the app detects them all and lets you switch between them.
+Copy as many as you want — the app detects them all and lets you switch between them in Settings.

 **Approximate size per file:**